 - Seems to help maximize performance during high-intensity interval training (HIIT).
-Studies have found that creatine improved work performed during sets of maximal effort muscle contractions, single-effort sprint performance and during repetitive sprint performance.
+Studies find that it improved work performed during sets of maximal effort muscle contractions, single-effort sprint performance and during repetitive sprint performance.

-- Neuroprotective properties (creatine may help protect the brain).
-(8)
+- Neuroprotective properties (may help protect the brain).

 - Cognitive enhancement, such as improved alertness, concentration and attention.

-- May help reduce severity of depression symptoms (according to animal studies and small pilot studies in humans).
-(9)
+- May help reduce severity of depression symptoms, according to animal studies and small pilot studies in humans.

-- Cardioprotective properties, as creatine may help protect the heart and blood vessels.
+- Cardioprotective properties, as it may help protect the heart and blood vessels.
 It has also been shown to support increased endurance and anaerobic cardiovascular capacity.
-(10)

 - May potentially reduce fatigue.

-- May potentially help improve bone density when combined with resistance training.
-(11)
+- Potentially helps improve bone density when combined with resistance training.